killollik/fabric-defect-classifier-using-tranfer-learning/README.md

 ### 2.1.
 Prerequisites

 *   A Google Account to use Google Colab.
-*   The proprietary image dataset, structured and zipped as `fabric_dataset.zip`.

 ### 2.2.
 Data Preparation (Crucial Step)

 As the image data is proprietary, it is not included in this repository.
 You must provide it yourself.

-1. On your local machine, create the following folder structure:
+ On your drive, create the following folder structure:
     ```
     fabric_dataset/
     └── train/